7", 10", 12", Heavy, Coloured, Etched, Picture Disc

 WARNING - Never play your coppers and if you cut your own lacquers, make sure you keep them cool!

 The Coppers can be processed directly to stampers, however lacquers are processed through several stages to make stampers.
 Copies of the lacquers (masters or negatives) are made by an electroplating process and are made of nickel.
 The masters are plated again to give positives.
 These can be played to check the quality.
 These are then plated once more to form the stampers (negatives again), which are then used to press the final record.

-TPs are supplied for you to check that there are no scratches, crackles and pops.
-Now is not the time to decide that the levels or track listing are wrong - that should have all been done before the record was cut.
+TPs are supplied for you to check.
+Now is not the time to decide that the levels or track listing are wrong - that should have all been done before the record was cut, but do check the A & B sides are correct.
 Key Production will not go ahead with your order until you have approved your test pressings.

 For details on how to supply your artwork see Artwork and Specifications.
 Please take time to read this, as it will almost certainly save you time in the long run.

 Please send your artwork on a separate clearly marked CD-R or use our FTP facility.
 Remember to allocate a catalogue number.
 Please keep a back up copy of your artwork

 Your artwork is normally checked within 48 hours of it arriving at Key Production (extended times can occur during busy periods).
 Once it has passed checking we will create final proofs for you to approve, by an emailed PDF.
 Please take note that PDFs are not colour accurate, as they may look different on your screen to ours.

 When the artwork is approved the labels and sleeve are printed and sent to the manufacturing plant.
 Once at the plant, the catalogue number on the print is matched to the one on the stamper.
 The labels must be baked to remove the moisture.
 The labels and stampers are put on the pressing machine and it's all systems go.